tarqd/ld-json-codegen/README.md

 WIP project to take JSON definitions of contexts and render examples of how to  build them in each SDK.
 Swift and Kotlin are partially implemented.

 # Web UI

+A live demo is available here: [ldcontext.arq.sh](https://ldcontext.arq.sh).

+1. Enter the JSON of the single or multi-context in the code editor on the left
+2. Generated context code will appear on the right.
+You can switch languages using the dropdown

+Please use valid JSON syntax, including quoted keys.

 ## Development
 You can start a dev server locally using